-This prospectus supplement and the accompanying prospectus (together, the "Offering Document") have been prepared on the basis that any offer of securities in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") will be made pursuant to an exemption under the Prospectus Directive from the requirement to publish a prospectus for offers of securities.
-Accordingly any person making or intending to make an offer in that Relevant Member State of securities which are the subject of the offering contemplated in the Offering Document may only do so in circumstances in which no obligation arises for us, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive, in each case, in relation to such offer.
-Neither we, the issuing entity nor the underwriters have authorized, nor do we or they authorize, the making of any offer of securities in circumstances in which an obligation arises for us, the issuing entity or the underwriters to publish a prospectus for such offer.
-The expression Prospectus Directive means Directive 2003/71/EC (and amendments thereto. including the 2010 PD Amending Directive, to the extent implemented in the Relevant Member State), and includes any relevant implementing measure in the Relevant Member State and the expression 2010 PD Amending Directive means Directive 2010/73/EU.
+This prospectus supplement and the accompanying prospectus (together, the "Offering Document") are not prospectuses for the purpose of the Prospectus Directive as implemented in Member States of the European Economic Area.
+The Offering Document has been prepared on the basis that any offer of the notes in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") will be made pursuant to an exemption under the Prospectus Directive from the requirement to publish a prospectus for offers of the notes.
+Accordingly any person making or intending to make an offer in that Relevant Member State of the notes which are the subject of the offering contemplated in the Offering Document may only do so in circumstances in which no obligation arises for us, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive, in each case, in relation to such offer.
+Neither we, the issuing entity nor the underwriters have authorized, nor do we or they authorize, the making of any offer of the notes in circumstances in which an obligation arises for us, the issuing entity or the underwriters to publish a prospectus for such offer.
+The expression Prospectus Directive means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive), and includes any relevant implementing measure in the Relevant Member State and the expression 2010 PD Amending Directive means Directive 2010/73/EU.

-In the case of any securities being offered to a financial intermediary as that term is used in Article 3(2) of the Prospectus Directive, such financial intermediary will be deemed to have represented, acknowledged and agreed that the securities acquired by it in the offering have not been acquired on a non-discretionary basis on behalf of, nor have they been acquired with a view to their offer or resale to, persons in circumstances which may give rise to an obligation for us, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive.
+In the case of any notes being offered to a financial intermediary as that term is used in Article 3(2) of the Prospectus Directive, such financial intermediary will be deemed to have represented, acknowledged and agreed that the notes acquired by it in the offering have not been acquired on a non-discretionary basis on behalf of, nor have they been acquired with a view to their offer or resale to, persons in circumstances which may give rise to an obligation for us, the issuing entity or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive.
 We, the issuing entity, the underwriters and our and their respective affiliates and others will rely upon the truth and accuracy of the foregoing representation, acknowledgment and agreement.

 In addition, in the United Kingdom, the Offering Document is only being distributed to, and is only directed at persons who (i) are investment professionals within the meaning of Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the "Order") or (ii) who fall within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as "relevant persons").
 The Offering Document must not be acted on or relied on by persons who are not relevant persons.
-The securities are only available to and any investment or investment activity to which the Offering Document relates is available only to relevant persons and will be engaged in only with such persons.
+The notes are only available to and any investment or investment activity to which the Offering Document relates is available only to relevant persons and will be engaged in only with such persons.